 2) Adjust the signal generator for the interfering signal as specified in Table 7.4-1 for Wide Area BS, in Table 7.4-2 for Local Area BS and in Table 7.4-3 for Home BS at opposite side of the FC and adjacent to the wanted signal.

-3) Measure the throughput according to Annex E.
+3) Measure the throughput according to Annex A.

 4) Repeat the measurement with the wanted signal on the other side of the FC, and the interfering signal at opposite side of the FC and adjacent to the wanted signal.